NekomimiOwO/AinoCompanion/README.md

 - <del>Remove: "NavMeshObstacle Carving Conflict: The PhysGrabCart actively carves a dynamic hole in the NavMesh.
 The Unity NavMeshAgent's native obstacle avoidance would detect this hole and force the agent to violently brake (dropping speed from 3.5m/s to ~1.5m/s) to prevent "falling off" the NavMesh." from the readme, since she walks normally near the cart—even generating NavMesh paths through it.
 - <del>Make the interpolation system better.</del>

+## Network Infrastructure Hardening To-Do List (It will not be done soon)

+These improvements aim to make the mod resilient against packet loss, out-of-order delivery, and host migration without significantly increasing bandwidth usage.

+- [ ] Use reliable sending for critical one-time events Switch PetGiveItemPacket, PetCarryPlayerPacket, PetSyncCarryPacket, PetSyncPettingPacket, PetExplodePacket, and PetSwitchOwnerPacket to a reliable transport mode (if supported by RepoSteamNetworking).
+This guarantees delivery at the cost of a few extra bytes only when an event occurs.

+- [ ] Add sequence numbers to discrete event packets Include a monotonically increasing Sequence field in all event packets (e.g., PetSyncCarryPacket).
+On the receiver, ignore any packet with a sequence <= the last processed one to prevent out-of-order execution.

+- [ ] Re-send client preferences until acknowledged
+  Modify SendPreferencesRoutine to send PetClientPreferencesPacket periodically (e.g., every 2 seconds) until the host sends a small acknowledgment packet back.
+This prevents lost preferences from causing fallback to default distances.

+- [ ] Include minimal state flags in continuous snapshots Add a single byte bitmask to PetStatePacket that indicates whether the pet is currently carrying an item or a player.
+This allows clients to correct a lost PetSyncCarryPacket within the next 50 ms snapshot, without needing the full target ViewID (which can be corrected later via event or on next sync).

+- [ ] Improve snapshot buffer overflow handling
+  When the buffer is full because of a network stall, drop the oldest snapshots first and allow the render time to catch up gradually instead of teleporting immediately.
+This avoids jarring jumps after long disconnections.

+- [ ] Add a "keep-alive" snapshot when idle for >1 s
+  If the pet has been stationary for more than 1 second, send a single lightweight snapshot (position/rotation only, no state) so that clients can measure realistic packet delay even when the pet is not moving.
+This prevents the adaptive interpolation from being fooled by long idle periods.

+- [ ] Validate and discard malformed or impossible packets Before applying received PetStatePacket, check that the position is within a reasonable bounding box (e.g., current level bounds) and the rotation is not NaN.
+Discard invalid packets to avoid breaking the pet's transform.

+- [ ] Log network anomalies for debugging
+  Add optional debug logging when a packet is dropped due to out-of-order, buffer overflow, or invalid data.
+This helps identify issues without affecting normal gameplay.

 ## Feedback